Inside the Largest Diamond Heist in History

 Even when the police zeroed in on who committed the crime, how it was done remained a mystery, like something out of a heist movie or TV show.

-Flawless is a fast-paced global scavenger hunt uncovering the truth behind the daring Valentine’s Day weekend heist.
-Tracking clues, sources, and documents throughout Europe — from seedy cafés in Turin, Italy to sleek diamond offices in Antwerp, Belgium — authors Scott Andrew Selby and Greg Campbell retrace Notarbartolo’s careful discovery of the building’s security flaws.
+Flawless is a fast-paced global scavenger hunt uncovering the truth behind Leonardo Notarbartolo and the Antwerp Diamond robbery.
+Tracking clues, sources, and documents throughout Europe — from seedy cafés in Turin, Italy to sleek diamond offices in Antwerp, Belgium — authors Scott Andrew Selby and Greg Campbell retrace Leonardo Notarbartolo’s careful discovery of the building’s security flaws.
 They recreate this jewel heist and its aftermath — detailing how the thieves brilliantly neutralized each element of the security protecting the Diamond Center’s vault while inviting the readers into the secretive world of diamonds and diamond dealing.